THE GOLDEN ERA OF HBCU FOOTBALL

 Michael Hurd is an author and historian who recently retired as director of the Texas Institute for the Preservation of History and Culture at Prairie View A&M University.

-Jackson Michael
+Michael Jackson

-Jackson Michael is the director of The Game Before the Money Oral History Foundation, a Texas nonprofit.
+Michael Jackson is the director of The Game Before the Money Oral History Foundation, a Texas nonprofit.
 His oral history work was published by the University of Nebraska Press.

 Photo of oral historian Adrienne Cain.